Organic Chemistry

 The alkanes (alkane functional group) contain single carbon-carbon and carbon-hydrogen bonds throughout.
 However, alkenes have one or double carbon-carbon bonds while alkynes have at least one triple carbon-carbon bond.

 The presence of atoms of other elements (heteroatoms) in the organic compound introduces other functional groups.
 For example, common elements such as O, N, Halogens, S, P are very common in organic molecules.
-Therefore, there are many other different kinds of functional groups in organic chemistry, and this will be shown later.
+Therefore, there are many other different kinds of functional groups in organic chemistry.

 The subject of organic chemistry is broad however teaching usually involves the following topics: